EmanueleDeSantis/LockscreenEar/README.md

 # LockScreen
 Android lockscreen for people with perfect pitch.
-Available from Android 8 (API 26)
+Available from Android 9 (API 28).<br />

-The service offered by this app can also be managed by quick setting.
-Please do not start the service if you do not have perfect pitch, you may not be able to unlock your phone in emergency situations!
+If enabled, the main service used for lockscreen ensures that, after device wakes up (e.g after the keyguard is gone), the lockscreen offered by this app gets started.<br />IF DURING THIS ACTIVITY ANY ACTION IS TAKEN TO BYPASS IT, DEVICE WILL BE LOCKED AGAIN.<br />This service can also be managed via quick setting.<br />Please do not start it if you do not have perfect pitch, you may not be able to unlock your device in emergency situations!